ForgeVibe/algebrini-edu-game/README.md

 # Algebrini - Educational Algebra Game

+> **BREAKING CHANGE (vNext):**
+> - The Taskfile and Docker workflow have changed.
+See the updated sections below for new commands and usage.
+> - Use `task help` or see the "Taskfile Commands" section for all available automation tasks.
+> - Container management is now safer and only targets Algebrini containers.

 An interactive Flutter game designed to teach algebra concepts to children aged 9-13 through engaging mini-games and progressive learning.

 ## 🎯 MVP Features